Highly Composite Numbers

 “[Twelve is] a number divisible by 2, 3, 4 and 6, while its square…144, divides by these and in addition by 8, 9, 12, 16, 18, 24, 36, 48 and 72, with all the consequences of economical and suitable use in parcelling, packaging, geometrical and physical construction, trigonometry and the rest, to which any applied mathematician and for that matter any practical man, carpenter, grocer, joiner, packer could bear witness”[^For the complete paper see http://www.dozenalsociety.org.uk/pdfs/aitken.pdf].
 [The metric (base-10) system is] "a notably inferior one; it cannot even express exactly for example the division of the unit, of currency, metrical or whatever, by so simple, ubiquitous and constantly useful a number as three”[^ibid.].

 Furthermore, numbers are repeatedly subjected to multiple subdivisions.
-Halving, for example, is perhaps most common; it is literally in our DNA (think about it).
+Halving (and its doubling equivalent) is literally in our DNA.
 Twelve-hundred and its resultants can be halved four times before encountering fractions (1200 to 600 to 300 to 150 and finally to 75) while 1000 can be halved only three times (1000 to 500 to 250 to 125).
 But ‘halving’ is not the only common method of subdivision.
 Thirds and fourths make frequent appearances throughout our daily lives (e.g., measuring cups, clocks, music, money).
 With this in mind, we have analyzed numbers to see how they behave when subjected to successive iterations of subdivisions by quarters, thirds, and halves.
-That exercise is shown in the two diagrams below (note that fractional numbers are "censored" out in black; only whole numbers are "passed on" to the next generation).
+That exercise is shown in the two diagrams below (note that fractional numbers are “censored” out in black; only whole numbers are “passed on” to the next generation).

 Generational subdivision is being defined here as subsequent divisions of both a number and its resultant “descendants” (e.g., 600 is a descendant of 1,200, being half of 1200; 600 itself can then be subdivided further).
 The diagrams above reveal the superiority of 1200 over that of 1000: 1000 only has 5 generations of subdivisions, while 1200 has 14 (i.e., 1200 is almost three times more flexible than 1000).
 Additionally, the descendants of 1200 are themselves superior to the those of 1000.
 The numerical fungibility of “twelveness” passes from generation to generation.
 This is a simple observation and characteristic of mathematics and nothing more; however, it can be readily utilized in planning and architecture as we will show.

 One cannot wholly divide 100 dollars or 100 feet into thirds.
 To do so leaves a remainder of money or land.
-If three people split 10 dollars, who is to end up with the leftover cent?
+If three people split 10 dollars, who is to end up with the remaining penny?
 If three property owners seek equal stakes in a 100-foot lot, where exactly should the lot lines be drawn?
 While geometry or pure algebra (with repeating decimal places) provide solutions, the applied mathematics of the real world is at a loss.
-In reality, the decimal ends eventually; whether that’s 33.33 or 33.3333, there will be a remainder.
+In reality, the decimal ends somwhere, whether that’s 33.33 or 33.3333, there will be a remainder.

 This problem is not trivial.
-Wars have been fought and lives have been lost over the placement of boundary lines.
 To artificially skew one way or another can lead to unintended and undesirable consequences.
 A system of land subdivision must strive for precision.
 Numbers that are highly composite are those that contain a high number of divisors, making them perfectly suited for systems that require divisions (such as land subdivision).
 Highly composite numbers are more properly outfitted for the qualities desired.
 And they are already heavily used elsewhere.

 Our construct of time, for example, is built on highly composite numbers.
 There are 60 seconds in a minute, 60 minutes in an hour, and 24 hours in a day, all superstar numbers exhibiting extreme levels of divisibility.
 And there’s geometry, too, with a circle being divided into 360 degrees.
 Those degrees are divided into 60 arc minutes and those into 60 arc seconds.
 Both time and geometry combine together to form our modern geographical coordinate system which divides up the entire surface of the earth into highly composite units.